-Although Slovenia is an exceptionally safe tourist destination, it goes without saying that a dose of good old fashioned common sense will definitely add to your level of security.
+Although Slovenia is an exceptionally safe tourist destination, it goes without saying that a dose of good old-fashioned common sense will definitely add to your level of security.
 Basically, the universal rules of social conduct that apply to any place you visit are advisable for Slovenia as well.

-Travelling with us means that you’re in safe hands
+Traveling with us means that you’re in safe hands